Here’s a striking story from The Emotionally Healthy Church by Pete Scazzero.

 “Hold the rope or I will drown.”
 The call comes to us from in many ways, and from many people.

 Questions to ask: Will this person truly drown if I don’t hold the rope, or will they learn to swim?
 Will they drag me down, or will I pull them up?
-(The kind of person who drags you down—FLEE.
-Leave rope-holding for someone else.)
-Is this person willing to change if I hold the rope, or do they want an audience for their lamentation?
+Is this person willing to change if I hold the rope, or do they want an audience for moaning and lamentation?
 Am I the only person who can hold the rope?
 Does God want me to hold the rope for this demanding person, or to cross the bridge to the destiny to which He has called me?

 If you feel huge anger and resentment at this rope you’ve been tossed, if God has not called you to hold this rope as your unique call in life, Fail Quickly.
 Let go!